hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `retry_join_wan` - Equivalent to the `-retry-join-wan` command-line flag.
-Takes a list of addresses to attempt joining to WAN every `retry_interval_wan` until at least one join -wan works.
+Takes a list of addresses to attempt joining to WAN every `retry_interval_wan` until at least one `-join-wan works.

 * `retry_interval_wan` - Equivalent to the `-retry-interval-wan` command-line flag.

 * `server` - Equivalent to the `-server` command-line flag.

-* `server_name` - When give, this overrides the `node_name` for the TLS certificate.
+* `server_name` - When provided, this overrides the `node_name` for the TLS certificate.
   It can be used to ensure that the certificate name matches the hostname we declare.

-* `skip_leave_on_interrupt` - This is the similar to`leave_on_terminate` but
+* `skip_leave_on_interrupt` - This is similar to `leave_on_terminate` but
   only affects interrupt handling.
-By default, an interrupt causes Consul to gracefully leave, but setting this to true disables that.
+By default, an interrupt (such as hitting Control-C in a shell) causes Consul to gracefully leave.
+Setting this to true disables that.
 Defaults to false.
-  Interrupts are usually from a Control-C from a shell.

 * `start_join` - An array of strings specifying addresses of nodes to join upon startup.

-* `start_join_wan` - An array of strings specifying addresses of WAN nodes to join -wan upon startup.
+* `start_join_wan` - An array of strings specifying addresses of WAN nodes to `-join-wan` upon startup.

 * `statsd_addr` - This provides the address of a statsd instance.
-If provided Consul will send various telemetry information to that instance for aggregation.
+If provided, Consul will send various telemetry information to that instance for aggregation.
-  This can be used to capture various runtime information.
-This sends UDP packets only, and can be used with statsd or statsite.
+  This can be used to capture runtime information.
+This sends UDP packets only and can be used with statsd or statsite.

 * `statsite_addr` - This provides the address of a statsite instance.
-If provided Consul will stream various telemetry information to that instance for aggregation.
+If provided, Consul will stream various telemetry information to that instance for aggregation.
-  This can be used to capture various runtime information.
+  This can be used to capture runtime information.
 This streams via TCP and can only be used with statsite.

-* `syslog_facility` - When `enable_syslog` is provided, this controls which
+* `syslog_facility` - When `enable_syslog` is provided, this controls to which
-  facility messages are sent to.
+  facility messages are sent.
 By default, `LOCAL0` will be used.

 * `ui_dir` - Equivalent to the `-ui-dir` command-line flag.

 * `unix_sockets` - This allows tuning the ownership and permissions of the Unix domain socket files created by Consul.
 Domain sockets are only used if the HTTP or RPC addresses are configured with the `unix://` prefix.
-The following options are valid within this construct, and apply globally to all sockets created by Consul:
+The following options are valid within this construct and apply globally to all sockets created by Consul:
   <br>
   * `user` - The name or ID of the user who will own the socket file.
   * `group` - The group ID ownership of the socket file.
-Note that this option currently only supports numeric ID's.
+Note that this option currently only supports numeric IDs.
   * `mode` - The permission bits to set on the file.
   <br>
   It is important to note that this option may have different effects on different operating systems.
-Linux generally observes socket file permissions, while many BSD variants ignore permissions on the socket file itself.
+Linux generally observes socket file permissions while many BSD variants ignore permissions on the socket file itself.
 It is important to test this feature on your specific distribution.
 This feature is currently not functional on Windows hosts.

-* `verify_incoming` - If set to True, Consul requires that all incoming connections make use of TLS, and that the client provides a certificate signed by the Certificate Authority from the `ca_file`.
+* `verify_incoming` - If set to true, Consul requires that all incoming connections make use of TLS and that the client provides a certificate signed by the Certificate Authority from the `ca_file`.
 By default, this is false, and Consul will not enforce the use of TLS or verify a client's authenticity.
-This only applies to Consul servers, since a client never has an incoming connection.
+This only applies to Consul servers since a client never has an incoming connection.

-* `verify_outgoing` - If set to True, Consul requires that all outgoing connections make use of TLS, and that the server provide a certificate that is signed by the Certificate Authority from the `ca_file`.
+* `verify_outgoing` - If set to true, Consul requires that all outgoing connections make use of TLS and that the server provides a certificate that is signed by the Certificate Authority from the `ca_file`.
 By default, this is false, and Consul will not make use of TLS for outgoing connections.
-This applies to clients and servers, as both will make outgoing connections.
+This applies to clients and servers as both will make outgoing connections.

-* `watches` - Watches is a list of watch specifications.
-   These allow an external process to be automatically invoked when a particular data view is updated.
-See the [watch documentation](/docs/agent/watches.html) for more documentation.
+* `watches` - Watches is a list of watch specifications which allow an external process to be automatically invoked when a particular data view is updated.
+See the [watch documentation](/docs/agent/watches.html) for more detail.
 Watches can be modified when the configuration is reloaded.

 ## Ports Used